SD › Thailand › Bangkok › Best Time to Visit

 - Queen’s Birthday – August 12 marks the birthday of Queen Cirkit who was born in 1932.
 It’s also celebrated as Mother’s Day.
 As the Queen was born on a Friday, and light blue is a color associated with the day, people often dress in light blue to show their respect.
 In Sanam Luang, you’ll witness candle-holding crowds, and you’ll also see illuminations on Thanon Ratchadamnoen as well as citywide shrines.

 - Chinese Ghost Festival – This festival takes place on the 15th night of the seventh lunar month in the Chinese calendar, usually in August.
-In 2016, it will be celebrated on August 17.
 Observed by Taoists, Buddhists, and Chinese folk religion believers, the festival is believed to be the time when the gates of hell open so that spirits can roam the earth in search of food and entertainment.
 Food offering ceremonies are organized at home to make merit, as well as to distribute food and other necessities to those in need.
 The main celebrations are observed around major Chinese shrines in Thailand.

 Bangkok Events in September